-The Plan categorizes is fair value measurements with the fair value hierarchy established by generally accepted accounting principles (GAAP).
+The Plan categorizes is fair value measurements with the fair value hierarchy established by U.S. GAAP.
 The fair value hierarchy categorizes the inputs to valuation techniques used to measure fair value into three levels based on the extent to which inputs used in measuring fair value are observable in the market.